What do you want to learn?

 Where you are located or shipping from and where you ship to will impact delivery timelines.
 While some customers will be fine waiting a while for their package to arrive, others will need it as soon as possible.

 Providing both standard and express international delivery options can help cater to different people.
-Exact delivery times will vary across carriers and services and can be calculated using the rate calculators above.
+Exact delivery times will vary across couriers and services and can be calculated using the rate calculators above.
 Just be sure to communicate that to shoppers so they choose the right delivery option at checkout.

 5. Insure packages (optional)

 Depending on the goods you are shipping internationally, you may want to opt for shipping insurance if it’s not included or if it covers an amount much lower than the value of the contents you are shipping.
-You can always risk it and go without insurance, but if you’re worried about losses or shipping damages, insuring a package can be added easily by the carrier.
+You can always risk it and go without insurance, but if you’re worried about losses or shipping damages, insuring a package can be added easily by the courier.

 6. Opt for tracking

-Losing an international shipment is not fun given the changing of carriers’ hands, modes of transportation, and governments.
+Losing an international shipment is not fun given the changing of couriers’ hands, modes of transportation, and governments.
 Sharing delivery tracking information with the recipient is important for them especially if the destination country requires pickup and signature from a specific place.

 Make sure you know if tracking is included for your international shipments.
 Otherwise, be prepared for a lot of customers to ask about their delivery status and what’s taking so long.